DreamCoder123/All-Interview-Question/README.md

 Also provides customizable locale and theme resolution.
 Spring MVC supports customizable handler mapping and view resolution too.

+38. What is DispatcherServlet in Spring MVC?
+In other words, can you explain the Spring MVC architecture?
+Spring MVC framework is built around a central servlet called DispatcherServlet that handles all the HTTP requests and responses.
+The DispatcherServlet does a lot more than that:

+It seamlessly integrates with the IoC container and allows you to use each feature of Spring in an easier manner.
+The DispatcherServlet contacts HandlerMapping to call the appropriate Controller for processing the request on receiving it.
+Then, the controller calls appropriate service methods to set or process the Model data.
+The service processes the data and returns the view name to DispatcherServlet.
+DispatcherServlet then takes the help of ViewResolver and picks up the defined view for the request.
+Once the view is decided, the DispatcherServlet passes the Model data to View where it is finally rendered on the browser.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features